mossmatters/HybPiper/README.md

 -----
 # Changelog

-**1.3** *November, 2017*

-**The Herbarium Update**
+**1.3 The Herbarium Update** *January, 2018*

 ### Features
 - Added `--exclude`  flag to be the inverse of `--target`: all sequences with the specified string will not be used as targets for exon extraction (they will still be used for read-mapping).
 Useful if you want to add supercontig sequence to the target file, but not use it for exon extraction.

-- Added '--addN' to `intronerate.py`.
+- Added `--addN` to `intronerate.py`.
 This feature will add 10 N characters in between joined contig when recovering the supercontig.
 This is useful for identifying where the intron recovery fails, and for annotation processing (i.e. for GenBank).

 ### Bug Fixes